JThh/fair-alloc-app-ra/contribution/CONTRIBUTION.md

 If you face any difficulty in implementing the app, feel free to [email us](mailto:julius.han@outlook.com?cc=warut@comp.nus.edu.sg&subject=Generated_Weighted_Fair_Allocation) for help.

 ### Steps
+More details can be found in the [Maintenance Guide](../maintenance/MAINTENANCE.md).

-1. [Fork](https://github.com/JThh/fair-alloc-app-ra/fork) this repository into your own account.
-[Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your forked repository into your local environment.
+1. [Fork this repository](https://github.com/JThh/fair-alloc-app-ra/fork) into your own account.
+[Clone your forked repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) into your local environment.

-2. Save the above code snippet into a `Python` code file.
-For example, you may name the file as `{i}_⚖️_Weight_Fair_Allocation.py` where `i` is the index of your app.
+2. Save the above code snippet into a Python code file.
+For example, you may name the file as `{i}_📊_Weight_Fair_Allocation.py` where `i` is the index of your app.
 Add this code file into [`pages`](../pages).

 3. Refer to the maintenance guide section [`Run Locally`](../maintenance/MAINTENANCE.md#run-locally) for how to make this app live on cloud and public to the world!